Pūrākau

 Accountability Deficit

+Yet the state exempts itself from the same scrutiny.
 The standards placed on Māori parents are not applied within the institutions that judge them, pathologise them, or seek to fix them.
-The surveillance is unidirectional.
 The data flows one way.
 The purpose of these tools is to protect the state from accountability.

 What Predictive Risk Modelling the State Would Actually Look Like